liurui39660/SNNDPC/README.md

 #### AutoPick

 It indicates how many centers should be automatically chosen.
-If omitted or assigned with 0, you can choose centers manually from the rho-delta decision graph or sorted gamma graph.
+If omitted or assigned with 0, you can choose centers manually from the decision graph or sorted gamma graph.

 For manually choosing, if you click on the decision graph, the points at the upper right of where you click will be marked as centers, and a red horizontal line will be drawn on the gamma graph indicating the gamma value of where you just click.